+Cle.
 Such a want of education, Stranger, is certainly an unseemly thing to happen in a state, as well as a great misfortune.

+Ath.
 Suppose that we carry our law to the extent of saying that women ought not to neglect military matters, but that all citizens, male and female alike, shall attend to them?

+Cle.
 I quite agree.

-Of wrestling we have spoken in part, but of what I should call the Wrestling most akin most important part we have not spoken, and cannot easily speak to the military art. without showing at the same time by gesture as well as in word what we mean; when word and action combine, and not till then, we shall explain clearly what has been said, pointing out that of all movements wrestling is most akin to the military art, and is to be pursued for the sake of this, and not this for the sake of wrestling.
+Ath.
+Of wrestling we have spoken in part, but of what I should call the most important part we have not spoken, and cannot easily speak without showing at the same time by gesture as well as in word what we mean; when word and action combine, and not till then, we shall explain clearly what has been said, pointing out that of all movements wrestling is most akin to the military art, and is to be pursued for the sake of this, and not this for the sake of wrestling.

+Cle.
 Excellent.